smat1957/menuapp_python/README.md

 2. after this application wakes up, 9 hours(=540 minites) later,
    nothing to do with human dealings, the normal shutdown will be occurred

-     at the first step of the python program 'menu.py',
+     at the first step of the program 'menu.py',
              .....
          os.system("sudo shutdown -h " + "+540")
              .....